gengdy1545/athena-experiment/README.md

+TODO: The glue conversion script requires optimization.
+It should only require two parameters: the input and output paths.

 # TPC-H Data Experiment on AWS Athena
 This project provides a complete framework for setting up and running TPC-H benchmarks against Amazon Athena.
 It includes: